 - Melt butter in a large skillet over medium-high heat.
 Add celery, onion and parsley.
 Season with salt and pepper.
 Saute until vegetables are soft, 4 to 5 minutes.

-- Beat egg and combine with stuffing mix, cream of mushroom soup and cooked vegetables.
+- In a large mixing bowl, beat egg and combine with stuffing mix, cream of mushroom soup and cooked vegetables.

 - Form into 12 even balls, pressing the mixture together firmly between your hands.
-Place on a greased baking sheet.
+Place on a greased sheet pan.
 Bake until the tops are golden brown and crisp, about 12 minutes.

 - Serve hot out of the oven and enjoy!